bobtfish/AWSnycast/README.md

 routing tables using BGP, including the Anycast /24.
 AWSnycast then runs locally on your AWS nodes, healthchecks local services, and publishes more specific routes to them into the AWS route table.

-This means that all your systems in AWS can use *the same* network for Anycast services as your in datacenter machines, *and* talk to services locally, as you bring them up in AWS.
+This means that all your systems in AWS can use *the same* subnet for Anycast services as your in datacenter machines, *and* talk to services locally, as you bring them up in AWS.
 This is super useful for bootstrapping a new VPC (before you have any local services running), or for providing high availability.